Mino-shiro/Minoshiro/docs/quickstart.rst

             "database": "postgres"
         }

-        # You can choose how many pages from Anilist
-        # and how many entries from MAL
-        # to cache at the instance creation.
         robo = await Minoshiro.from_postgres(
             mal_config, postgres_config,
             cache_pages=1, cache_mal_entries=30
         )

-        # get_data eagerly evaluates all the data
-        # and return them in a dict
+        # get_data eagerly evaluates all the data and return them in a dict
         saekano = await robo.get_data(
             'Saenai Heroine no Sodatekata', Medium.ANIME
         )
         for site, data in saekano.items():
             print(site, data)

-        # yield_data lazily evaluates the data
-        # and you can iterate over them as such
+        # yield_data lazily evaluates the data and you can iterate over them
-        async for site, data in robo.yield_data('New Game!', Medium.MANGA):
+        async for site, data in robo.yield_data('New Game!', Medium.MANGA): print(site, data)
-            print(site, data)

     async def sqlite():
-        # from_sqlite method accepts a string or a Pathlib Path object.
+        # from_sqlite method accepts both a string or a Pathlib Path object.
         sqlite_path = 'path/to/sqlite/database'
         another_path = Path('another/sqlite/path')